 Gigs in Birmingham are generally sweaty, sold out affairs, with frenzied fans joyously singing along to catchy choruses and melodic hooks, often culminating in a mass stage invasion.
 Recent performances to packed houses in London, Liverpool, Manchester, Nottingham are proof Sugarthief have stamped out a ‘Made in Birmingham’ sound that can be exported and enjoyed anywhere.

-The young four-piece document modern teenage experiences via jangly guitars, popridden basslines and hook laiden lyrics.
+The young five-piece document modern teenage experiences via jangly guitars, pop-ridden basslines and hook-laden lyrics, a hint of psych oozing from the keyboards.
 “All the songs are really about my view of a pretty screwed up world”, says front-man Jordi.
 “Some people call our sound Indie rock/pop – I’m not sure about that… we just make the music and let others worry about pigeon holes”

 Russ James (Manager)